Home Spark

 • so first a shuffle + sort happens to ensure that the same keys from both datasets belong to the same executor

-• now, we can simply perform a merge to join the two datasets
+• now, we perform a sort merge join to join the two datasets

 • refer diagram here to recall breakdown of exchange and shuffle + sort